MaEdCo/CRUD_Laravel57/README.md

 CREATE DATABASE `schooldemo` /*!40100 COLLATE 'utf8_spanish_ci' */

-Run migrations

-$php artisan migrate

-Run the seeder
+Run migrations and the seeder

-php artisan migrate:refresh --seed
+$php artisan migrate:refresh --seed

 Finally we just have to generate a key for our app.